 In 2008, several individuals (who claim to be heirs of some of the art dealers who sold the Guelph Treasure to the Prussian State in 1935) asked for restitution of the collection.
 SPK conducted detailed scholarly research into the circumstances of the 1935 sale and concluded that the conditions for restitution were not met.
 The sale is a very distinct and singular case with a unique set of facts behind it.
 It does not qualify as a forced sale due to Nazi persecution, although the sellers included Jews living in Germany and abroad.
 The following historical facts, which have been verified by source materials, support this determination:

-• The purchase price paid was a market price during the Great Depression that followed the U.S. stock market crash of 1929.
+- The purchase price paid was a market price during the Great Depression that followed the U.S. stock market crash of 1929.

-• The sellers received the agreed purchase price in the form of cash and rare works of art, and no restrictions were placed on how they could use these proceeds.
+- The sellers received the agreed purchase price in the form of cash and rare works of art, and no restrictions were placed on how they could use these proceeds.

-• Since 1930, the Guelph Treasure had been located outside Germany, and the German state had no access to it at any time during the sales negotiations.
+- Since 1930, the Guelph Treasure had been located outside Germany, and the German state had no access to it at any time during the sales negotiations.

-On February 24, 2015, two of the original claimants filed a lawsuit in the United States District Court for the District of Columbia in Washington, D.C.
-(Philipp and Stiebel vs. Federal Republic of Germany and Stiftung Preußischer Kulturbesitz), seeking restitution of the Guelph Treasure.
+On February 24, 2015, the lawyers representing some of the applicants in the restitution claim announced that they had filed a lawsuit in a court in Washington, D.C.
+(United States) for the return of the Guelph Treasure (Philipp and Stiebel vs. Federal Republic of Germany and Stiftung Preußischer Kulturbesitz).

 Recommendation of the Advisory Commission